oscarbenjamin/scicomp/notes/basics.md

 # Finished?

-If you're happy with these you can move on to [basics2](loops, conditionals and functions).
+If you're happy with these you can move on to [loops, conditionals and functions](basics2).